 In order to receive approval for a sign-in account and work within this site, please review and accept the agreement below.

-You recognize and support the claims of Brandon Williamscraig Ph.D. upon his intellectual properties under the terms described here.
-For instance, while there are practices in the public domain involving the extension of principles associated with martial arts, in particular jujutsu and aikido, into venues beyond physical training in "dojos" and other aikido training situations, it is the original and singular contribution of Dr. Williamscraig to 1) combine physical aikido movements and techniques with specific words and phrases; 2) to call this innovation "Aikido Two Point Oh" or "Aikido 2.0"; 3) control use of the unique methods and names he originates to circulate his methods, including "Martial Nonviolence", which uses Aikido 2.0 to develop the ability to perform, in the sense both of taking action and display for an audience, through improvisation skills, and become a skillful facilitator of teamwork and group decision-making; 3) apply this original method in curricular form under the unique title "Peace Practices", a curriculum, idea, and name which he may offer or license under terms he deems acceptable but is under no obligation to continue or extend beyond whatever is established by contract; 4) retain exclusive right to present his unique methods and names under the title and rubric "Conflict Done Well" for all intents and purposes.
+All parties to this agreement recognize and support the claims of Brandon Williamscraig Ph.D. upon his intellectual properties under the terms described here.
+For instance, but without limitation thereby, while there are practices in the public domain involving the extension of principles associated with martial arts, in particular jujutsu and aikido, into venues beyond physical training in "dojos" and other training situations, it is the original and singular contribution of Dr. Williamscraig to 1) combine physical martial movements and techniques with specific words, scripts, and phrases; 2) to call this innovation "Aikido Two Point Oh" or "Aikido 2.0"; 3) control use of the unique methods and names he originates to circulate his methods, including "Martial Nonviolence", which uses Aikido 2.0 to develop the ability to perform well, in the sense both of taking action and displaying or demonstrating for an audience, especially under pressure, through improvisation skills, and use these methods to become a skillful facilitator of teamwork and group decision-making; 3) apply this original method in curricular form under the unique title "Peace Practices", a curriculum, idea, and name which he may offer or license under terms he deems acceptable but is under no obligation to continue or extend beyond whatever is established by contract; 4) retain exclusive right to present his unique methods and names under the title and rubric "Conflict Done Well" for all intents and purposes.

 By using this site you agree that All parties to this agreement agree that his websites, including Culturesmith.com and others, all code, configuration, and all original contents are intellectual property retained in all parts and for all uses by Brandon Williamscraig.
-All parties further agree to refrain from claiming credit for ideas originated by Brandon Williamscraig, a partial list of which may be found here, and will give credit to Brandon Williamscraig by name in your own work, via any form of communication, should you mention or extrapolate from images or concepts originated or synthesized from other sources by him.
+All parties further agree to refrain from claiming credit for ideas originated by Brandon Williamscraig, a partial list of which may be found here, and will give credit to Brandon Williamscraig by name in any work, via any form of communication, should his ideas be mentioned or extrapolated into/from images or concepts originated or synthesized by him in any medium.

 Peace practices, community building and conflict facilitation; mediation and negotiation; social profit organizing and administration, ensemble creation, and team building; spoken and media-based communications and performance; academic learning and administration; supervision and management.